About McAfee & Taft

 Besides energy, the firm’s top-ranked practices include corporate, employment, litigation, and real estate.
 The firm’s litigators handle cases in a broad spectrum of subject areas, including antitrust, bankruptcy, product liability, and intellectual property disputes.
 McAfee & Taft's clients include big names such as Devon Energy, Express Services, Stage Stores, Inc., Texas True Choice, University of Oklahoma, Oklahoma State University, RAM Energy, and Halliburton.
 Taking its practice to a global level, McAfee has worked with corporate and finance clients on transactions involving parties in Canada, Australia, Russia, other countries across Europe, Asia, and South America.

 Over the Bumpy Road

 Such a variety of practices has brought Oklahoma’s law firm a truckload of interesting cases.
-In recent years, the firm has received press for helping Oklahoma-based Devon Energy develop a “super 401K” retirement plan that allows employees to invest in what resembles a more traditional pension plan--the company controls the majority of investment decisions but gives more generous contributions.
-Also recently, the firm won a major patent infringement case in Oklahoma--the settlement was for $10 million over the life of the patent--for a cardiologist named Jan Voda who had developed a “guiding heart catheter.”
+The firm has received press for helping Oklahoma-based Devon Energy develop a “super 401K” retirement plan that allows employees to invest in what resembles a more traditional pension plan—the company controls the majority of investment decisions but gives more generous contributions.
+The firm won a major patent infringement case in Oklahoma—the settlement was for $10 million over the life of the patent—for a cardiologist named Jan Voda who had developed a “guiding heart catheter.”
 In another big patent case, the firm won a case for client Dickson Industries, winning the Oklahoma manufacturer over $1 million stemming from a dispute over the making of rumble strips (the bumpy indents made along the edge of highways to alert drivers they’ve drifted from the lane).

 Two Leadership Square, 10th Floor